 - There are no “vanity metrics” such as comments and likes

-- I also like the possibility of becoming Brand Ambassadors and get paid to upload content (exactly how much you’ll be paid depends from many factors and can range from a few $ to tens of thousands of $)
+- I also like the possibility of becoming Brand Ambassadors and get paid to upload content (exactly how much you’ll be paid depends on many factors and can range from a few $ to tens of thousands of $)

 - Each Brand Ambassador has access to a private forum where he can get in touch with other “colleagues”.
 He will be also assigned a person from the company to help him post better content.
 It’s even possible to schedule a video call (try that with any other social network).
 Clearly, to access these “benefits” you must first be approved as Ambassador.